McTonderski/CSV-Sorting/README.md

 program sorts csv according to user wish

-# provide a file name inc command line
+# Provide a file name in command line

 main name_of_your_csv.csv